Waste treatment system

 Training and awareness

-We will provide training on waste initiatives, segregation and recycling as well as raising awareness of sustainability in relation to medial waste, environmental impact and how to reduce it.
+We will provide training on waste initiatives, segregation and recycling as well as raising awareness of sustainability in relation to medical waste, environmental impact and how to reduce it.
 Staff will also receive sterilisation system training and learn how to calculate carbon emissions.

 Implementation support